bhk/build/example.md

 `make` or `make deploy`.
 Minion provides alias goals for this purpose.
 An *alias goal* is a name that, when provided on the command line, causes a list of targets to be built.
-To define one, define a variable named `Goal.NAME`, setting its value to the list of targets to be built.
+To define one, define a variable named `make_NAME`, setting its value to the list of targets to be built.

 This next Makefile defines alias goals for "default" and "deploy":a